Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 You can flour the dish towel if you want, but you don’t have to.
 The dough peels off easily without it.

-Step 6: Score & Bake
+Step 9: Score and Bake

 Flip the dough onto a piece of parchment paper.
 I’d normally use a bread sling, but on cinnamon swirl loaves, I stick with parchment paper for easier cleanup in case any filling leaks out.